Performance

 - TOML configuration: In addition to JSONC/JSON, fallow supports

-fallow.tomlfor teams that prefer TOML. - MCP server: Built-in MCP server (
+fallow.tomlfor teams that prefer TOML. - Cross-reference analysis:

 Features knip has that fallow doesn’t